 We are a leading global nutrition company that sells weight management products, nutritional supplements, energy, sports & fitness products and personal care products utilizing network marketing distribution.
-As of June 30, 2013, we sold our products to and through a network of 3.4 million distributors, which include approximately 0.2 million China sales representatives, sales officers, and independent service providers, many of whom are simply discount customers.
+As of September 30, 2013, we sold our products to and through a network of 3.6 million distributors, which include approximately 0.2 million China sales representatives, sales officers, and independent service providers, many of whom are simply discount customers.
 In China, we currently sell our products through retail stores, sales representatives, sales officers and independent service providers.
+The Company is in the process of changing its terminology to identify "distributors" as "members", and those members who participate in the business opportunity our network marketing program presents, as "sales leaders".

 We pursue our mission of "changing people's lives" by providing high quality, science-based products to distributors and their customers who seek a healthy lifestyle and we also offer a financially rewarding business opportunity to those distributors who seek part time or full time income.
 We believe the global obesity epidemic has made our quality products more relevant and the effectiveness of our distribution network, coupled with geographic expansion, have been the primary reasons for our success throughout our 33-year operating history.
-As of June 30, 2013, we sold our products in 88 countries.
+As of September 30, 2013, we sold our products in 88 countries.